 The model we propose is a flow model, based on the theory of modeling traffic flow.
 The idea is to consider the flow of products as a compressible fluid flow.
-The flow model we propose is not to be confused with the flow model as initiated by Kimemia and Gershwin [21] for modeling failure-prone manufacturing systems, nor with the fluid models or fluid queues as proposed by queuing theorists [16, 33], nor with the stochastic fluid model as introduced by Cassandras [10].
+The flow model we propose is not to be confused with the flow model as initiated by Kimemia and Gershwin [21] for modeling failure-prone manufacturing systems, nor with the fluid models or fluid queues as proposed by queueing theorists [16, 33], nor with the stochastic fluid model as introduced by Cassandras et al. [10].

-All of the three mentioned fluid models from literature are throughput oriented.
+All of the three mentioned fluid models from the literature are throughput-oriented.
 These models do not explicitly contain information about cycle time.
-Also the processing times of machines are assumed to be deterministic.
+Also, the processing times of machines are assumed to be deterministic.
 As a result, a property of these models is that any feasible throughput can be achieved by means of zero inventory.

-An class of models available in the literature are models based on relations from queuing theory [22, 23], see e.g. [9, 32].
-Although these results give valuable insight in steady state behavior of manufacturing lines, a disadvantage is that only steady state is concerned.
+A class of models available in the literature are models based on relations from queueing theory [22, 23], see e.g. [9, 32].
+Although these results give valuable insight into steady-state behavior of manufacturing lines, a disadvantage is that only the steady state is concerned.

 No dynamic relations are available.
-Therefore, these models can not be used for studying the problem of how to ramp up a manufacturing line.
+Therefore, these models cannot be used for studying the problem of how to ramp up a manufacturing line.

-A third class of models are discrete event models like for instance the class of discrete event systems as studied by Ramadge and Wonham [28].
+A third class of models are discrete-event models like for instance the class of discreteevent systems as studied by Ramadge and Wonham [28].
 These models do include dynamics, and both throughput and cycle time are incorporated.
 Unfortunately, as all states in which a manufacturing system can be have to be considered, these models are almost unsuitable for practical use.
-However, a promising modeling approach consists of the so-called max-plus-linear discrete event systems with variability expansion, as studied in [8].
+However, a promising modeling approach consists of the so-called max-pluslinear discrete-event systems with variability expansion, as studied in [8].

-To summarize: roughly three classes of models for manufacturing lines have been studied in the literature so far: discrete event models that suffer from state explosion, queuing theory that contains only steady state results, and fluid models that do not incorporate cycle times.
+To summarize: roughly three classes of models for manufacturing lines have been studied in the literature so far: discrete-event models that suffer from state explosion, queueing theory that contains only steady-state results and fluid models that do not incorporate cycle times.
 In this paper we propose a new class of flow models, by considering the flow of products to be a compressible fluid flow.
-However, first we recall the fluid models as currently available in the literature and illustrate some of its shortcomings.
+However, first we recall the fluid models as currently available in the literature and illustrate some of their shortcomings.
 We also prepare ways to (partially) overcome these shortcomings.

-1.2 Extensions to the standard fluid model
+5.2 Extensions to the Standard Fluid Model

 As mentioned in the introduction, one of the advantages of fluid models is that these models incorporate the dynamical behavior of manufacturing systems.
 Unfortunately, these models do not take into account cycle times.
 In this section we present extensions to the fluid model that (partially) overcome this disadvantage.
-However, before we can present this extension we first have to present the fluid model as currently used in literature.
+However, before we can present this extension we first have to present the fluid model as currently used in the literature.

-1.2.1 A common fluid model
+5.2.1 A Common Fluid Model